nellatuulikki/semantic_tree_generator_tira/documentation/progress_report_week_1.md

   - The software itself hasn't been started yet

 ### Problems
-  - It was difficult to say exact datastructures the project uses in this state.
+  - It was difficult to say exact data structures the project uses in this state.
   - This led that it was difficult to comment about time complexity, because I'm not sure if the data structures I'm planning to use are ideal for the project.

 ### Questions